Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 A review meeting was held following the initial UXD process which refined some areas including suitable API technologies and the scope of the project.

 ### Strategy
-The app was created to allow users to store and share their home recipes and auto generate a weekly meal planner which randomises meal choices based on the users own list of input and shared recipes.
+The app was created to allow users to store and share their home recipes and meal ideas; and to auto generate a weekly meal planner which randomises meal choices based on the users own list of input and shared recipes.

-The site allows users to input recipe descriptions, link to a representative image on the web, enter ingredients and a cooking method.
-The user can
+The site allows users to input meal headings and recipe descriptions as a minimum, providing flexibility and ease of use for more casual users focused on meal randomisation over recipe specificity; but for more thorough and active users the ability to provide a link to a representative image on the web, enter ingredients and a cooking method are optional features for the user.

-Users can easily share recipes with other users if they know the other users username.
+Users can easily share recipes with other users if they know the other users username but cannot search through all users or other users recipes to ensure a level of account security is maintained.

 The following stakeholders and their goals were identified: